 How online manufacturing software helps to fight covid19?

-Covid19 epidemic is surely an unprecedented thing.
+The covid19 epidemic is surely an unprecedented thing.
 The situation is still dynamic, but even the first lockdown made companies aware that they have to learn to operate in the new reality.
 What does it mean in daily practice?
 Many things have changed: the way we work, relax, buy products or use services.
-Our professional lives moved online and it is not impossible that even when the pandemic ends it will stay that way.
-Hence the need to adjust to this pandemic reality which proves to be challenging for many small manufacturing companies.
-They are looking for savings to survive but also wish to optimize operations and some elements of the production process.
+Our professional lives moved online, and it is not impossible that even when the pandemic ends, it will stay that way.
+Hence the need to adjust to this pandemic reality proves to be challenging for many small manufacturing companies.
+They are looking for savings to survive and wish to optimize operations and some production process elements.

 The long lasting epidemic motivates the introduction of new technologies and computerization of production.
 If no-one is able to answer the question: “How much longer?” it seems to be a good solution to rephrase it to: “How differently can we…?
 Majority of small businesses aren’t able to afford many months of “production vacations, that’s why they are looking for simple and inexpensive solutions.